Whipped Buttermilk Spread

 Hot Dip from Cafe Olé

 Cafe Olé on University Avenue in Oxford was a popular eatery in the 1990s.
-I worked there briefly when I returned to Oxford after several years in Florida, and man, was I a mess.
+I worked there briefly after I returned to Oxford after several years in Florida, and before I went into rehab.

 The dip, served as a complimentary side with a basket of warm tortilla chips, is typical of most good Mexican restaurants.
 We made gallons and gallons of it.